openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-When an exception or error is thrown in the ``try`` block or in a *throwing* (see :ref:`Throwing Functions`) or *rethrowing* (:ref:`Rethrowing Functions`) function called from the ``try`` block, then the control is transferred to the first *catch* clause if the statement has at least one *catch* clause that can catch such exception or error.
-If no *catch* clause is found, then the exception or error then propagates to the surrounding scope.
+When an exception or an error is thrown in the ``try`` block, or in a *throwing* (see :ref:`Throwing Functions`) or *rethrowing* (:ref:`Rethrowing Functions`) function called from the ``try`` block, then the control is transferred to the first *catch* clause if the statement has at least one *catch* clause that can catch that exception or error.
+If no *catch* clause is found, then *exception* or *error* is propagated to the surrounding scope.

 **Note**: An exception handled within a *non-throwing* function (see :ref:`Non-Throwing Functions`) is never propagated outside that function.

 A *catch* clause has two parts:

--  an exception parameter that provides access to the object associated with the exception or error occurred, and
+-  An exception parameter that provides access to the object associated with the exception or the error occurred; and

--  a block of code that is to handle the situation.
+-  A block of code that is to handle the situation.

 .. index::
    exception